k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/04_fabric_scale_kubernetes.md

 The HorizontalPodAutoscaler (HPA) controller calculates desired replicas based on the ratio of the current metric value to the desired value: desiredReplicas = [currentReplicas * ( currentMetricValue / desiredMetricValue )].

-This article deals with K8S auto scaling concepts with regards to Fabric aspects, and does not refer to a specific or custom K8S autoscaler.
+This article deals with K8S auto-scaling concepts with regards to Fabric aspects and does not refer to a specific or custom K8S autoscaler.

 ## Prerequisites
 1. Kubernetes Version: Ensure deployment on Kubernetes version 1.18 or later.
 Verify version compatibility from official Kubernetes documentation.